lhmngwy/KP-Liberation-APR-LH/README.md

 - Updated all vanilla presets, all factions have access to all guns.
 Armour and vehicles are still faction restricted.
 - AI squad members will now redeploy with the player.
-- Added persistent vehicle cargo and damage, plus some other changes from https://github.com/moistbois/Moist-Liberation-APR
+- Added persistent vehicle cargo, fuel and damage, plus some other changes from https://github.com/moistbois/Moist-Liberation-APR
 - Integrated pSiKO Ai Revive to enable AI medics to revive.
 This is hard coded so leave "Revive Mode" set to disabled in mission parameters: https://steamcommunity.com/sharedfiles/filedetails/?id=2996342068
 - Added additional map ports by stutpip123: https://github.com/KillahPotatoes/KP-Liberation/pull/854
 - More changes to come...